The top 5 terms for understanding the contemporary artificial intelligence landscape.

 2- Common context window problem

-A very common issue looks like this:-You give long background information in the beginning
+-You give long background information in the beginning

 -then you ask a question at the end